My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 Born into a wealthy family from New York, Franklin Delano Roosevelt entered political life as a member of the Democratic Party and rose to prominence quickly due to his strong leadership skills, money, and family connections.
 During his first term as president of the United States, he introduced his “New Deal” domestic agenda to stem the tide of the growing national economic depression sweeping the country.
 Throughout the years, he managed to win a wide base of popular support thanks to his policies aimed at helping the most vulnerable of American citizens, from poor farmers to the jobless urban professionals.
 Roosevelt tried to bring economic balance to the American society, making sure that nobody was left behind.
 He supported labor and social welfare programs for the disadvantaged and emphasized the need for a just wealth distribution in the country.

 During his lengthy administration, Roosevelt was the leader that helped the United States overcome a series of historical crises, from the Great Depression to the Pearl Harbor attack and World War II.
-His diplomatic tact and his resilience in face of adversity put him in the pantheon of the United States’ greatest political leaders.
+His diplomatic tact and his resilience in the face of adversity put him in the pantheon of the United States’ greatest political leaders.

 Early Life and Education